ISectionU/Disease-Prediction-Using-ML/README.md

 # Disease-Prediction-Using-ML

 ## Abstract
 #### This is a short project to predict the disease of someone, based on the symptoms that he/she possesses, by using supervised machine learning.
 I will use 3 different models and combine them for a more accurate prediction.
-The dataset was acquired from [Kaggle](Kaggle.com) which will be divided into two parts; for testing and training the models.
+The dataset was acquired from [Kaggle](Kaggle.com) which is divided into two parts; for testing and training the models.
 This project follows the steps outlined in this [website](https://www.geeksforgeeks.org/disease-prediction-using-machine-learning/).
 Any modifications or extra functionality I will outline and document it accordingly.
 See `enviroment.yml` for project dependencies, including Python and package specifications used.
 ------------------------------------

 ### Dataset